• Free shipping on all orders

 2. Safety Risks

-Another risk with raw meat-based diets is that they may be contaminated with pathogens which pose a danger to both cats and their owners.
+Another risk with raw meat-based diets is that they may be contaminated with pathogens, which pose a danger to both cats and their owners.
 Cats that are fed raw diets are also known to shed bacteria that are potentially detrimental to both humans and other cats.
 Salmonella remains a major concern with raw diets in research.
 However, certain commercial raw meat-based companies use high-pressure pasteurization to reduce these risks.

 3. Other Health Risks

 Other risks exist for raw meat-based diets as well.
-For example, a cat may chew on a bone added to a raw diet and potentially break a tooth or choke if they eat too quickly.
+For example, a cat may chew on a bone added to a raw diet and potentially break a tooth or choke if they eats too quickly.
 Raw meats may also carry other pathogens that are detrimental to your cat’s health, such as parasites.
 The risks for humans have been extensively documented; cats that are intended as emotional support animals cannot legally be put on a raw meat-based diet because of these risks.

-In addition, though not a risk, it is important to note that raw diets may be more expensive and time-consuming than non-raw options, especially if the diets are being prepared at home by pet owners.
 The ingredients used in home-cooked raw diets may not be readily available or sourced depending on the time of year or potential supply chain disruptions from butchers or meat shops.
-Owners that are busy are not able to fully commit to a raw diet program, and switching between diet types frequently and suddenly is detrimental for your cat’s digestive health.
+Busy owners are not able to fully commit to a raw diet program, and switching between diet types frequently and suddenly is detrimental to your cat’s digestive health.

 hepper cat paw divider